vazw/vxma_web/README.md

 password = 'vxmaBot'

 ### How to deploy to HEROKU?
-add 'heroku/python' and 'https://github.com/numrut/heroku-buildpack-python-talib.git' to HEROKU Buildpacks in the Setting tab.
+add 'heroku/python' and 'numrut/ta-lib' or 'https://github.com/numrut/heroku-buildpack-python-talib.git' to HEROKU Buildpacks in the Setting tab.
 ![image](https://user-images.githubusercontent.com/8637706/189532271-5bdf60f7-801f-4711-8468-716e5b3de7af.png)
 fork this repo to your's then deploy on HEROKU. when finished set 'Config Vars' for Binance 'API_KEY', 'API_SECRET', and 'Line_Notify_Token'